 These strict rules and regulations on New York City’s streets had the Kayes paying fines up to $1,000 a month at one time.

 Finding parking has only gotten more complicated as more gourmet food trucks are appearing around the city, said Kaye.

-When your location, location, location changes on a daily basis, it’s important to keep your clientele aware of where you’ll be.
+When your location changes on a daily basis, it’s important to keep your clientele aware of where you’ll be.
 Smart food truck owners know how to keep their customers up to date on social media, their website, and even newsletters without being too aggressive.
 To build a loyal customer base, the Kayes typically go to the same spot every Monday and Tuesday and use Facebook, Twitter, and Instagram.

 For food trucks, business only pops for a few short hours a day, which means customers can end up waiting in long lines.
 While interviewing the Kayes on CNBC’s “The Profit” last year, Marcus Lemonis suggested using a pre-ordering system to ease the lunch rush.
 To unclog this lunch rush, Lemonis says food truck businesses should offer off-peak times like 12:00 to 12:30 or a little bit before 2:00pm where customers can pre-order and cooks can better prepare for the rush, cutting wait times significantly.